An exciting and engaging experience awaits your educational group at the Centre for Computing History.

 We welcome school visits to the museum which is open Wednesday to Sunday from 10.00am until 5.00pm.

 Admission charges are £5.00 per student, with one free staff place for every ten students.
-School groups of 15 students or more are provided with a guided tour, which lasts for approximately one hour.
-Entertaining as well as informative, this presents an overview of computing history and acts as an introduction to the collection.
+School groups of 20 students or more are provided with a guided tour; this presents an overview of computing history and acts as an introduction to the collection.

 Learn to Program Workshops

-Our one hour workshops for schools are conducted in the Hauser Studio which is kitted out to resemble a 1980s classroom.
-Here we have a number of specially modified BBC Micro
+These one hour workshops for schools are conducted in the Hauser Studio which is kitted out to resemble a 1980s classroom.
+Modified BBC Micro

-computers ready for students to explore the basics of computer programming.
-Using the tried and tested BBC BASIC language, students will be taught to write and understand simple computer programs.
-Crucially, they will learn how to break down a problem into logical steps.
+computers help students gain an understanding of computer programming.
+Using BASIC language, students are taught to write and understand simple computer programs.
+Crucially, they learn how to break down a problem into logical steps.

 From Pong to Pokémon